seosgithub/dat-gui/README.md

 #dat.GUI
-This is a clone of the original google code repository
+**This is a clone of the original google code repository.
+I did not write any of this project**

 A lightweight graphical user interface for changing variables in JavaScript.